mcmire/dotfiles/README.md

 #### Node

-This configuration also uses `nvm` to manage Node versions.
-You can install it
+This configuration also uses `nodenv` to manage Node versions.
+You can install it with:
-with:

     brew install node nodenv